The Seven Axioms of Yves

 Published by: Matt

 Personally -- Family man with a lovely wife & 3 great kids.
-Animal lover who currently cares for and lives with Ollie (dog), Shaggy (rabbit), Libby, Helen, Suzy, Allison & Abby (chickens) and occasionally Thea (dog).
+Animal lover who currently cares for and lives with Ollie (dog) & Pepper (dog).
 Enjoy Creating, Learning, Reading, Doodling & Drawing.
 Love to go for walks around town, in the woods and out in the country.
-Professionally -- I work as a psychotherapist (http://www.gullettcounseling.com/) and a professional academic librarian (https://theseattleschool.edu/faculty-staff/directory/gullett-matt/).
-Current Learning -- Myth and Story as a way of deep knowing with Dr. Martin Shaw (http://drmartinshaw.com/) Instructional Design and Technology (https://www.edx.org/micromasters/instructional-design-technology) Telemental Health (https://telementalhealthtraining.com/)
+Professionally -- I work as a psychotherapist (https://www.gullettcounseling.com/ & https://integrativetherapies.group).
+Current Learning -- Myth and Story as a way of deep knowing with Dr. Martin Shaw (http://drmartinshaw.com/), Botanical Drawing with Katharine Dickinson, MA (https://pacificrimcollege.online/course/botanical-drawings/)

 Categories BlogrollLeave a comment